crazyscot/qcp/README.md

 | OpenBSD        |                  | Ought to be buildable\*               |
 | Windows 11     | x86_64           | Tested                                |

-*\_Note that the *BSD family are not tier 1 Rust platforms, so there is no guarantee that things will work properly.
-As of 31/3/25 some of these platforms have cross-compilation issues; I haven't tried native compilation.\_
+\* _Note that the \*BSD family are not tier 1 Rust platforms, so there is no guarantee that things will work properly.
+As of 31/3/25 some of these platforms have cross-compilation issues; I haven't tried native compilation._

 \*\* _The binaries in the tarballs are the exact same binaries found in the Debian/Ubuntu packages.
-They are static-linked, independent of kernel and libc._
+They are static linked, independent of libc versions, should work with any recent kernel._

 ## 🧰 Getting Started